vyrjana/pyimpspec/documentation/circuit.md

 ### **pyimpspec.CircuitBuilder**

-A class for building circuits using context managers:
+A class for building circuits using context managers

-with CircuitBuilder() as builder:
-    builder.add(Resistor())

 ```python
 class CircuitBuilder(object):